 BIG for LIFE trains people with Parkinson’s disease to use their body more normally.
 People living with PD or other neurological conditions often move differently, with gestures and actions that become smaller and slower.
 They may have difficulty getting around, getting dressed or have trouble with activities of daily living.
 BIG effectively improves movement for any activities, whether “small motor” (buttoning a shirt) or “large motor” tasks (getting off the couch, going up stairs).
 BIG for LIFE helps maintain an exercise program that improves walking, self-care and other tasks by helping people to “re-calibrate” their movement to produce bigger motions when needed and more precise movements at other times.

 Facing and living with Parkinson’s not only brings physical challenges — It brings mental, emotional, and sometimes spiritual shifts too.
-Because the disease robs us of our ability to move easily and communicate well, it affects how we are in relationships–from our most intimate partnerships to our most public work lives.
 It is normal to feel challenged by these changes–stresses, worry, sadness and frustration can become daily companions.

 A boxing fitness program to help fight back against Parkinson’s disease.
 Our program has been helping people with Parkinson’s disease maintain their independence and function since 2017.
 The program is a group exercise fitness program consisting of fitness stations that address all the problems associated with Parkinson’s disease — balance, coordination, motor control, strength, power, endurance, flexibility, voice modulation, hand-eye coordination and agility.